 Lawsuits on behalf of these children, workers, and their families have been successful for injuries sustained in Arizona, New Mexico, Texas, New York, Massachusetts, Illinois, Delaware, and foreign factories.
 Hundreds of millions of dollars have been recovered, and suffering families facing expensive lifelong medical and nursing care have achieved financial security and peace of mind.

 These lawsuits are now also forcing this industry to clean up its act and prevent future children from suffering, but the industry’s greed and callous disregard for its workers and their children should be brought to justice.
-Call the experienced birth defect attorneys at Cooney & Conway for a free case evaluation at 800-322-5573, or fill out the form below and our dedicated team will be in touch with you promptly.
+Call the experienced birth defect attorneys at Cooney & Conway toll-free at 800-322-5573, or fill out the form below and our dedicated team will be in touch with you promptly.